kswope/book-learnin/README.md

 20. A controller test should test controller behavior.
 A controller test should not fail because of problems in the model.

+21. When testing for view elements, try to test for DOM classes that you control rather than text or element names that might be subject to design changes.

+22. When testing a Boolean condition, make sure to write a test for both halves of the condition.

+23. By far the biggest and easiest trap you can fall into when dealing with integration tests is the temptation to use them like unit tests.